-The pediatric chain of survival steps are slightly different from the adult cardiac chain of survival related to the body surface area, weight and physiological distinctions.
+A pediatric chain of survival steps are slightly different from the adult cardiac chain of survival related to the body surface area, weight and physiological distinctions.

-Prevention is the first step since cardiac arrest in children and infants occurs due to preventable problems.
+prevention is the first step since cardiac arrest in children and infants because it occurs due to preventable problems.
 In addition to heart problems, Children and infants most often have breathing problems that trigger cardiac arrest.